Perennials are a great way to add color, with low water usage and little maintenance.

 Second, prepare your flower beds by incorporating generous amounts of organic matter, such as compost, top soil, peat moss, or blends of these.
 Fertilizing the beds is important in order to get maximum bloom.
-If the incorporated organic matter does not contain sufficient nutrients, supplemental fertilizer may be needed and beneficial bacteria know as Mycorrhizae.
+If the incorporated organic matter usually does not contain sufficient nutrients, supplemental fertilizer such as a time release perennial food may be needed and beneficial bacteria known as Mycorrhizae.

 Third, perennials should be planted on 18″ centers so as not to compete with their neighbor for space.
 This may leave some gaps in your planting for the first year, so plant a few annuals for color in the gaps.